CedricDViou/cobalt2-compliance/README.txt

 Tests
 -----------------------------------

-This suite includes the following tests:
+This suite describes the following tests:

   mem-test:   Tests memory bandwidth (DRAM) performance.
   gpu-copy:   Tests PCIe bandwidth performance towards NVIDIA GPUs.
   eth-test:   Tests UDP bandwidth of a single 10GbE port.

-Furthermore, the following tests are performed using external tooling:

   ib-bw:      Measures the maximum InfiniBand transfer speed.

-For a machine to be compliant, all tests must show compliance.
-It is permitted to force Linux to schedule the tests with real-time priority (chrt -f 1 <command>) if needed to obtain the required performance.
+For a machine to be compliant, all tests must show compliance under the following system settings:

+* Set the CPU frequency scaling to `performance', f.e. by:

+    cpupower frequency-set -g performance

+* Disable Intel Turbo Boost, f.e. by:

+   echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo

+Hints increase test performance (optional):

+* Schedule the tests with real-time priority:

+    chrt -f 1 <command>

+* Schedule the test on a specific NUMA node (X=0 or 1):

+    numactl --cpubind=X --membind=X <command>

-Building all tests
+Building the tests
 -----------------------------------
 1. You need the following libraries and tools installed: